 The Management Board is responsible for selecting suitable accounting policies to conform with applicable accounting standards and then apply them consistently; make judgements and estimates that are reasonable and prudent; and prepare the separate financial statements on a going concern basis unless it is inappropriate to presume that the Company will continue in business.
 After making enquiries, the Management Board has a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, the Management Board continues to adopt the going concern basis in preparing the separate financial statements.

-The Management Board is also responsible for the preparation and content of the Management Report and the Corporate Governance Statement, in accordance with the Croatian Accounting Act, and for preparing and publishing separate financial statements in electronic form in accordance with the ESEF Regulation.
+The Management Board is also responsible for the preparation and publishing, in accordance with the Accounting act and other laws and regulations governing the preparation of financial statements in Croatia, of the following: